GiulianaPola/HMM_fetch/README.md

 ## Instalation

-HMM-Prospector also does not need to be installed.
-The user should only download the hmm-prospector.py file.
+HMM-fetch also does not need to be installed.
+The user should only download the hmm_fetch.py file.

 ## Requirements